Important temple festivals of Meghalaya

 A very important and elaborate festival among the Khasis is the Shad Nongkrem (Nongkrem dance) held annually at Smit, the capital of the Khyrem Syiemship near Shillong.
-This festival is often celebrated near respective temples.
+This festival is often celebrated near popular temples.
 An important part of this festival is Pomblang or sacrifice of goats.
-This sacrifice and offerings are made to the ancestor and ancestress of the ruling clan to the first uncle to the deity of Shillong peak.
+This sacrifice and offerings are made to the ancestor of the ruling clan to the deity of Shillong peak.
 Religious part of the festival precedes dances, in which unmarried girls in all their finery participate.

 A counterpart of the Garo tribe, celebrate their religious harvest festival - the Shad Suk Mynsiem or the 'dance of Contentment'.
 This is celebrated in April at the religious grounds near Shillong and at other places.